Wine tasting and apple season

 There are some 450 grape producers in the Grand Duchy, but just over 50 have their own wineries, and many work in co-operatives.

-If you miss the Wine Festival, catch the Riesling Open 17-19 September, the Hunnefeier grape festival in Schengen on Sunday 17 October or the Open Day for Distilleries (dates in October yet to be announced).
+If you miss the Wine Festival, catch the Riesling Open 16-18 September, or the Hunnefeier grape festival in Schengen on Sunday 16 October.

 Walking the wine region